Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Bounding the PS Generalization Error

-In this subsection, we prove Theorem~\ref{crlr:bound_stab_grad_MGDA}, which establishes the PS generalization error of MoDo in the nonconvex case.
+In this subsection, we prove Theorem~\ref{crlr:bound_stab_grad_MGDA}, which establishes the PS generalization error of MoDo, SMG, and MoCo in the nonconvex case.

-\paragraph{Organization of proof.} In order to prove the PS generalization error of MoDo, we first define the concept of Sampling-determined algorithm in Definition~\ref{def:sample-determined alg}.
-This concept has been defined in~\citep{lei2022stability_NC_nonsmooth} for the analysis in single-objective learning.
+\paragraph{Organization of proof.} We first define the concept of sampling-determined MOL algorithms in Definition~\ref{def:sample-determined alg}, which significantly generalizes the concept defined in~\citep{lei2022stability_NC_nonsmooth} in single-objective learning algorithms.
 Then we show that MoDo is sampling-determined in Proposition~\ref{prop:SMG_smp_dtm}.
-Finally, combining Propositions~\ref{prop:gen_err_minnorm_bound_grad}-\ref{prop:SMG_smp_dtm}, we are able to prove Theorem~\ref{crlr:bound_stab_grad_MGDA}, the MOL uniform stability and PS generalization error of MoDo.
+Combining Propositions~\ref{prop:gen_err_minnorm_bound_grad} and~\ref{prop:SMG_smp_dtm}, we are able to prove the upper bound of the MOL uniform stability in Theorem~\ref{crlr:bound_stab_grad_MGDA}.
+A matching lower bound of the MOL uniform stability is provided in Lemma~\ref{lemma:lower_bound_stability_NC}.
+Combining the upper and lower bounds, the proof for Theorem~\ref{crlr:bound_stab_grad_MGDA} is complete.

-\begin{definition}[Sampling-determined algorithm~\citep{lei2022stability_NC_nonsmooth}] Let $A$ be a randomized algorithm that randomly chooses an index sequence $I(A)=\{i_{t,s}\}$ to compute stochastic gradients.
-We say a symmetric algorithm $A$ is sampling-determined if the output model is fully determined by $\{z_i: i \in I(A)\}$. \end{definition}
+\begin{dfn}[Sampling-determined algorithm~\citep{lei2022stability_NC_nonsmooth}] Let $A$ be a randomized algorithm that randomly chooses an index sequence $I(A)=\{i_{t,s}\}$ to compute stochastic gradients.
+We say a symmetric algorithm $A$ is sampling-determined if the output model is fully determined by $\{z_i: i \in I(A)\}$. \end{dfn}